As manufacturers prepare for recovery post-COVID, this article explores strategies companies should consider as they get back on their feet.

 The world we knew a year ago is drastically different than the one we see today.
 From daily commutes to family outings, life looks much different now than it did just 12 months ago.

-Brand manufacturers and retailers have also seen drastic changes in the past year and have been forced to adapt and evolve their business strategies because of COVID-19.
+Brand manufacturers and retailers have also seen drastic changes in the past year and have been forced to adapt and evolve their manufacturing strategies for a post COVID world.
 With vaccine distribution in full force, many are starting to see a light at the end of the tunnel.
 However, it’s critical for companies to think ahead to best position themselves for when we get back to “normal.”

 Here are four strategies brand-manufacturers must consider in a post-COVID world.